 Study: MMA brain injury risk higher than boxing

-ALBANY, New York (AP) — A new study says about a third of professional mixed martial arts matches end in knockout or technical knockout, indicating a higher incidence of brain trauma than boxing or other martial arts.
+ALBANY, New York (AP) — About one-third of professional mixed martial arts matches end in knockout or technical knockout, indicating a higher incidence of brain trauma than boxing or other martial arts, according to a new study in the American Journal of Sports Medicine.

-Researchers found nearly 13 percent ended in knockouts, while 21 percent ended in technical knockouts, usually after a combatant was hit in the head five to 10 times immediately before the fight was stopped.
+University of Toronto researchers examined records and videos from 844 Ultimate Fighting Championship bouts from 2006 to 2012 for the study published this month.
+They found that 108 matches, or nearly 13 percent, ended in knockouts.
+Another 179 matches, or 21 percent, ended in technical knockouts, usually after a combatant was hit in the head five to 10 times in the last 10 seconds before the fight was stopped.

-The study says the MMA head trauma rate also outpaces football and hockey.
+Citing data from other research, the study said the mixed martial arts head trauma rate also outpaces American football and hockey.